jaredtking/heartbeat/README.md

 Rules define the criteria for which an alert will be generated.

+More detail coming soon...

 ## HTTP API

 Data is supplied to Heartbeat via an HTTP API.
 Every piece of data that comes in must have the name of a metric and a value.
 The timestamp assigned to the data will be the time the request comes in.

+More detail coming soon...

 ## Configuration